 Family-Based Final Action Dates Chart

-The Final Action Dates Chart shows no real changes since the last bulletin.
-In the F-1 category, India, China and the rest of the world remain at October 22, 2015 while Mexico advances to May 8, 2002 and the Philippines remains at March 1, 2012.
+The Final Action Dates Chart shows no changes since the last bulletin.
+In the F-1 category, India, China and the rest of the world advance one month to November 22, 2015 while Mexico remains at November 22, 2004 and the Philippines advances one week to March 8, 2012.

-In the F-3 category we see China and India advance to April 1, 2010.
-Mexico advances to March 1, 2000 and Philippines advances to September 8, 2002.
+In the F-3 category we see China and India advance over two months to July 1, 2010.
+Mexico advances one month to November 22, 2000 and Philippines advances two months to November 8, 2002.

 Category